containers/nri-plugins/devel/_sources/docs/resource-policy/policy/topology-aware.md.txt

   - whether shared allocation is preferred by default for workloads that would be otherwise eligible for exclusive CPU allocation
 - `reservedPoolNamespaces`
-  - list of extra namespaces (or glob patters) that will be allocated to reserved CPUs
+  - list of extra namespaces (or glob patterns) that will be allocated to reserved CPUs
 - `colocatePods`
   - whether try to allocate containers in a pod to the same or close by